 In other words, every fixed point support of $G$ is a union of component fixed point supports $\sigma_i$, at most one per component. \end{theorem}

-\paragraph{Simply-added directional cycles\\} While the simply-added partition generalizes one key property of $\FP(G)$ from cyclic unions, it does not guarantee that every fixed point intersects every component, nor does it guarantee the cyclic flow of the dynamics through the components, as we see in Figure~\ref{fig:cyclic-union-dir-cycle-sa}C. But combining Theorems~\ref{thm:dir-cycle} and~\ref{thm:menu}, we immediately see that a \emph{simply-added directional cycle} has the desired fixed point properties while maintaining cyclic dynamics.
+\paragraph{Simply-embedded directional cycles\\} While the simply-embedded partition generalizes one key property of $\FP(G)$ from cyclic unions, it does not guarantee that every fixed point intersects every component, nor does it guarantee the cyclic flow of the dynamics through the components, as we see in Figure~\ref{fig:cyclic-union-dir-cycle-sa}C. But combining Theorems~\ref{thm:dir-cycle} and~\ref{thm:menu}, we immediately see that a \emph{simply-embedded directional cycle} has the desired fixed point properties while maintaining cyclic dynamics.

-\begin{theorem}[simply-added directional cycles] Let $G$ be a directional cycle whose components form a simply-added partition $\{\tau_1| \cdots|\tau_N\}$.
+\begin{theorem}[simply-embedded directional cycles] Let $G$ be a directional cycle whose components form a simply-embedded partition $\{\tau_1| \cdots|\tau_N\}$.
 For any $\sigma \subseteq [n]$, let $\sigma_i \od \sigma \cap \tau_i$.
 Then In other words, every fixed point support of $G$ is a union of (nonempty) component fixed point supports, exactly one per component. \end{theorem}

 Figure~\ref{fig:cyclic-generalizations-cartoon} provides a simple visual summary of the different architectures generalizing the cyclic union, together with the main results on their fixed point supports.